Original blog from ITWorld.com

 I continue to believe there’s a real opportunity in the development of new mobile experiences designed to turn 5G from a standard people are kind of curious about into something they can’t imagine life without.

 The next couple of years will see all players in the space – now including Apple – attempt to do just that.
-They’ll probably succeed.
+They will probably succeed.

 Frankenstein Computers has been taking care of our happy clients since 1999.
 We specialize in IT Support, IT Service, MAC repair, PC Repair, Virus Removal, and much more.
 Give us a call for remote support or drop in to drop off.